A Note on the Second Spectral Gap Incompleteness Theorem

 We subsequently strengthened this to the following result for 1D chains~\cite{spectral-gap_1d}:

-\begin{theorem}[1D Spectral Gap Undecidability] For any given Turing Machine $M$ and any $n\in\N$, we can explicitly construct Hamiltonians $h_1(n) \in \cB(\C^d)$ and $h(n) \in \cB(\C^d\ox\C^d)$ with algebraic matrix elements, where $d$ is a fixed numerical constant and $\matnorm{h_1(n)},\matnorm{h(n)} \leq 1$, such that: \begin{enumerate} \item If $M$ halts on input $n$, then the associated family of nearest-neighbour, translationally invariant, 1D spin chain Hamiltonians
+\begin{theorem}[1D Spectral Gap Undecidability] For any given Turing Machine $M$ and any $n\in\N$, we can explicitly construct a fixed positive integer $d$ and a fixed set of Hermitian matrices $h_1(n) \in \cB(\C^d)$ and $h(n) \in \cB(\C^d\ox\C^d)$ with algebraic matrix elements, where $\matnorm{h_1(n)},\matnorm{h(n)} \leq 1$, such that: \begin{enumerate} \item If $M$ halts on input $n$, then the associated family of nearest-neighbour, translationally invariant, 1D spin chain Hamiltonians